maursader/nst-timezone-converter-firefox/README.md

 - NST (Neopets Standard Time) is equivalent to Pacific Time (PST/PDT)
 - The extension works by replacing the time display on the page, not by changing any game mechanics
-- Your timezone preference is stored locally in your browser
+- Your timezone preference is stored locally in your browser using Firefox's storage API

 ## Support